jnidzwetzki/bboxdb/doc/network.md

 Bit 0: GZIP Compression

 ### Insert
 This package inserts a new tuple into a given table.
-The result could be currently response type 0x00, 0x02 and 0x03.
+The result could be currently response type 0x01 or 0x02.

 #### Request body